-In May 2010, New York State passed Education Law 3012-c, mandating significant changes to how educators throughout New York State are evaluated and supported.
+In May 2010, New York State passed Education Law 3012-c.
+This law requires significant changes to how educators throughout New York State are evaluated and supported.
 In April 2015, New York State passed additional revisions with Education Law 3012-d.
-Both laws are intended to foster teacher development and create more rigorous, fair and accurate assessments of teacher effectiveness than the previous Satisfactory/Unsatisfactory evaluation system, through the use of multiple measures.
+Both laws are intended to foster teacher development and create more rigorous, fair, and accurate assessments of teacher effectiveness than the previous Satisfactory/Unsatisfactory evaluation system, through the use of multiple measures.

 For more information about New York State Education Law 3012-d, visit the New York State Education Department's website EngageNY.
 To view NYCDOE’s approved Annual Professional Performance Review Plan for evaluating teachers and principals in accordance with Education Law 3012-d click here.